 The vehicle must not be ridden with the sidestand down, or if the sidestand cannot be properly moved up (or does not stay up), otherwise the sidestand could contact the ground and distract the operator, resulting in a possible loss of control.
+EAU68811

 Starting circuit cut-off system

-The starting circuit cut-off system prevents starting when the transmission is in gear.

-Periodically check the operation of the starting circuit cut-off system according to the following procedure.
+This system prevents in-gear engine starts.
+Periodically check the system via the following procedure.

-This check is most reliable if performed with a warmed-up engine.
+- This check is most reliable if performed with a warmed-up engine. - See pages 4-1 and 4-1 for switch operation information.